c02y/dotfiles/gdb/README.md

 Colors and text styles are specified using [ANSI][ansi] escape codes.
 For example setting a style to `1;31` will produce `^[[1;31m`, which will result in displaying the text red (`31`) and bright (`1`).
-The ANSI output can be disabled by setting the `ansi` attribute (note that this will not affect the command prompt).
+The ANSI output can be disabled by setting the `ansi` attribute to `False` (note that this will not affect the command prompt).

+### Syntax highlighting

+When the `ansi` attribute is set to `True` the [Pygments][pygments] Python library may be used by modules to provide syntax highlighting of the source code.

+The `syntax_highlighting` stylable attribute is a string which defines the Pygments [style][pygments-styles] to use.

+The list of all the available styles can be obtained with (from GDB itself):

+    python from pygments.styles import get_all_styles as styles python for s in styles(): print(s)

 ### Dividers